qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_ref.rst

 **Description**

   Ignore the occurrence of global symbols.
-Do not try to include them in the build.
+This @ hint has two implications:

+  * Don't warn about if the symbol is unknown (i.e. is not in any known library or a known built-in), i.e. it influences the lint system.
+  * Don't include the symbol in the build, i.e. it influences the compiler system, doesn't follow the symbol's dependencies.

 **Syntax**